18 volt Cordless Drill

 After having a cabinet door fly open while traveling, allowing two unbreakable Corelle bowls to fly across the trailer and break

-in half, we now latch every cabinet door with bungee cords.
+in half, we now latch every cabinet door with bungee balls.
 We get the 3" loops with the ball end found at Camping World

 and other RV stores.
 For drawers we use a thin, short bungee with a hook at each end, hooking the top and bottom drawer